Emergency Cancellation & Closing Policy

 - Information recording available at (706) 379-5045

-If the President and Provost close the College, the Provost will notify all administrators who report to the Provost and the President so that they may contact employees within their departments or divisions.
+If the President and Vice President for Academic Affairs close the College, the Vice President for Academic Affairs will notify all administrators who report to the Vice President for Academic Affairs and the President so that they may contact employees within their departments or divisions.
 Refer to Section 510 of the Young Harris College Employee Handbook for more information about Emergency Closings.

 Young Harris College will maintain its published class schedule except in cases of severe weather or other emergencies.